taysta/jaMME/README.md

 Jedi Academy Movie Maker's Edition (jaMME) is an engine modification of Jedi Academy for moviemaking.
 It's a port of q3mme with most of its features and some new ones.
 The modification is based on very early (May 2013th) version of OpenJK.
 Original source code belongs to Raven Software.

+### jaPRO Install Notes:
+* Put ffmpeg.exe in the same folder as jaMME.exe to enable pipe output to ffmpeg.
+* Put japro cgame and ui libraries in the jaPRO folder for extended jaPRO support.

 # Features #
 * demo playback control (pause, rewind)
 * free camera mode